ECMWFCode4Earth/EarthReach/README.md

 EarthReach is a challenge from the 2025 edition dedicated to enhancing the accessibility of meteorological data visualisations produced by Earthkit, by equipping the plots module with LLM-powered alternative text generation capabilities.

+## Installation

+### LLM Inference Server

+To run this project, you will need to have an openAI-compatible LLM inference server.

+We provide instructions on how to set your own secured inference server using [VLLM](./vllm/setup.md).

 ## License

 See [LICENSE](LICENSE)